 New revenues?
 Increased efficiencies?
 Productivity gains?
 They all sound great, but what will that cost?
-Of course we all want to keep costs low, but it’s important to remember the overall goal is not to minimise investment per se, but rather to maximise return on investment (ROI).
+Of course, we all want to keep costs low, but it’s important to remember the overall goal is not to minimize investment per se but rather to maximize return on investment (ROI).

 Take it from Schneider Electric.
 The global leader in energy management and automation is transforming the way the world uses energy.
 Schneider Electric drives efficiency across the company — enabling its sales reps to close deals 30% faster and save $2.7 million in IT costs over a three-year period.

 Or consider the path taken by GE Appliances.
 With Service Cloud, the company’s agents have a single source of truth to clearly see where customers are in their ownership journey.
 Plus, the company can handle more calls at less cost by pairing Service Cloud Voice with partner telephony from Amazon Connect, increasing first-call resolution and decreasing handle times by up to 12%.